home-assistant/developers.home-assistant/docs/core/entity.md

 ## Basic implementation

-Below is an example switch entity that keeps track of their state in memory.
+Below is an example switch entity that keeps track of its state in memory.

 ```python
 from homeassistant.components.switch import SwitchEntity